Mahavir-2003/cypher-sheets/README.md

 ![Cypher - Sheet Administrator Page](https://github.com/Mahavir-2003/cypher-sheets/blob/master/app/Cypher%20-%20Sheet%20-%20Administrator.png)

-# How to Support VirSteno?
+# How to Support Cypher - Sheet?
 We appreciate your interest and support for Cypher - Sheet!
 Here are a few ways you can contribute:

 ⭐ Star this project: Show your support by giving us a star on GitHub!

-📣 Spread the word: Share VirSteno with your friends, family, and  anyone who might find it helpful or interesting.
+📣 Spread the word: Share Cypher - Sheet with your friends, family, and  anyone who might find it helpful or interesting.

 🚀 Contribute: If you have skills in design, development, or feedback, we welcome contributions!
 Contact the team at nisargpatel2101@gnu.ac.in for details.